-A. The information gathering process (ToR I.A)
+Information gathering process (ToR I.A)

-874. Peru can legally issue the following type of ruling within the scope of the transparency framework: cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles.1
+921. Peru can legally issue the following type of ruling within the scope of the transparency framework: cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles.

-875. For Peru, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2015 but before 1 September 2017; or (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
+922. For Peru, past rulings are any tax rulings within scope that are issued either: (i) on or after 1 January 2015 but before 1 September 2017; or (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
 Future rulings are any tax rulings within scope that are issued on or after 1 September 2017.

-876. In the prior years' peer review reports, it was determined that Peru's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+923. In the prior years' peer review reports, it was determined that Peru's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
 In addition, it was determined that Peru's review and supervision mechanism was sufficient to meet the minimum standard.
-In the year in review, Peru clarified that officials from the Large National Taxpayer Unit manually verify all tax rulings issued to identify those that fall within the scope of the transparency framework and report this information to the relevant departments.
-For the purpose of formalising the process, Peru notes that a structured procedure will be established by the end of 2022 to capture and verify relevant information appropriately.
-The new procedure will formalise the process to identify APAs and particular consultations issued on transfer pricing or the application of transfer pricing principles matters as well as the relevant exchange jurisdictions at the time of the taxpayer's request.
-It will also detail the steps of the review and supervision mechanism.
+In prior year report, it was determined that officials from the Large National Taxpayer Unit manually verify all tax rulings issued to identify those that fall within the scope of the transparency framework and report this information to the relevant departments.
+For the purpose of formalising the process, Peru noted that a structured procedure will be established by mid-2024 to capture and verify relevant information appropriately.
+During the year in review, Peru continued its work on the development of this procedure.
 Peru's implementation remains unchanged, and therefore continues to meet the minimum standard.

-877. Peru has met all of the ToR for the information gathering process and no recommendations are made.
+924. Peru has met all of the ToR for the information gathering process and no recommendations are made.

-B. The exchange of information (ToR II.B)
+Exchange of information (ToR II.B)